Thierry Petit: Business angel

 A player in the French entrepreneurial ecosystem, Thierry Petit is an important business angel in the digital sector.
 According to Challenges, he was the 9th most active French business angel in 2016.
 He has notably invested in many online companies and actively participates in their development: Avisdemaman, TagCommander, ALittleMarket, Vinted, Soubis, DoYouBuzz, Platypus, RedVisitor, storeretail, Testamento, CarnetdeMode, YouMiam, BrocanteLab, Back Market, ABTasty, Bonnegueule, Blablacar, Sigfox, talent.io, Tiller, Lendix, Whelp, Cubyn, Afrikrea etc. In total, Thierry Petit has financed more than 30 start-ups principally active in the e-commerce field.

 In May 2015, he, along with other heads of online companies, launched the "Reviens Léon, on innove à la maison!" movement in order to entice expatriate French entrepreneurs to return and work in France.

 France Digitale

 Thierry Petit is the vice-president of France Digitale, an association that brings together digital entrepreneurs and investors in France.

-Prizes and awards
+Recognition

 In 1999, Thierry Petit received the Prix Microsoft for "the best internet application of year" after creating the L'Oréal group website.